In this chapter, I’ll do a quick run-through of all you must do to prepare adequately for your certification exams.

 For those who learn best in this manner, having coursework and textbooks in a traditional format is key.

-That allows them to produce their notes from the material as a way to not only learn but to revise with.
+That allows them to produce their notes from the material as a way not only to learn but to revise.

-They prefer working with learning concepts such as handouts, lists, and other material that is mainly processed through reading as opposed to visually.
+They prefer working with learning concepts such as handouts, lists, and other material that is mainly processed through reading instead of visually.